• Sweeps

 WETT Inspections may be requested by an insurance agent or when a WETT Inspection is recommended or desired.
 Check with your insurance agent to see what type of chimney inspection they require to evaluate your solid fuel appliance and chimney for compliance.

-Chimney Inspection Service - Level 1 Basic Inspection
+Chimney Inspection Service - Visual (Level 1) Basic Inspection

 A level one chimney inspection is conducted with observations from readily accessible areas only.
 This is a basic level of inspection intended for units that have had regular service, no changes or reported issues and the history is known, and to comply with section 2.6.1.4. of the Fire Code, annual chimney inspection requirements.